Darkknight6940/rcos-status-updates/spring_2019/week_01.md

 ## Last Week's Accomplishments
-Borrow the VR camera.Keep working on the PHP.Go to the Hackcooper Hackthon .
+Set the environment.Go through the old code.

 ## This Week's Plan

-Keep learning PHP and how to develop a Docker instance,talk to our coordinators, particularly Alex or Adrian for information.Use the camera achieve the image of the store.
+learning PHP.Talk to the Living and Learning center to get the menu.

 ## Anything Blocking?

 Just understanding of PHP